Mapuche textiles: Trade

 In addition, the Mapuche used their textiles as an important surplus and an exchange trading good.
 Numerous 16th-century accounts describe their bartering the textiles with other indigenous peoples, and with colonists in newly developed settlements.
 Such trading enabled the Mapuche to obtain those goods that they did not produce or held in high esteem, such as horses.
-Tissue volumes made by Aboriginal women and marketed in the Araucanía and the north of the Patagonia Argentina were really considerable and constitute a vital economic resource for indigenous families.
+Tissue volumes made by Aboriginal women and marketed in the Araucanía and the north of Argentine Patagonia were really considerable and constitute a vital economic resource for indigenous families.
 The production of fabrics in the time before European settlement was clearly intended for uses beyond domestic consumption.
 19th century Mapuche ponchos were clearly superior to non-indigenous Chilean textiles and of good quality when comparing to contemporary European wool textiles.
 According to reports of the time a poncho could be traded for several horses or up to seventy kilos of yerba mate.